-With my cross-country trip looming I have been thinking about a lot about charging stations.
+With my cross-country trip looming I have been thinking a lot about charging stations.
 It then dawned on me that they are, for the most part, completely unattended.
 As such, I want to make sure I follow good practices and be courteous to other EV drivers.
-With that in mind, I reached out to Tesla and EV owners for their top EV charging station etiquette tips and best practices.
+With that in mind, I contacted Tesla and EV owners for their top EV charging station etiquette tips and best practices.
 Here’s what they had to say.

 First up on this list of EV charging station etiquette is ensuring you don’t overstay your welcome.
 Once your EV is topped up or at your desired level, move on.
 This frees up the spot for other users.
 Even if the charging station is not busy, that could change.
 Be courteous.